 It’s possible to request periodic data purge; in order to do that, please write a request to email@example.com with information: which data should be deleted, how often do you want to delete them, what time these chats and tickets should be deleted (hour + timezone).
 However, this feature may vary depending on what service you use.

 Yes, we have it in place.
 In case of any management incident, we are ready to take a reaction immediately to protect your data from unjustified disclosure or any other infringement.

 a) Running an external audit, fixing all found vulnerabilities, testing the implemented fix and iterating this procedure until the issue is fixed;

 b) Periodic systems scanning with tools for automatic issue recognition.

-Yes, we do have DDOS protection provided by Akamai.
+Yes, we do have DDoS protection provided by Akamai.

-The application is multi-tenant, data for each license is accessible only to accounts assigned to the license, so the person that wants the access to a license data, needs a corresponding login and password.
+The application is multi-tenant, data for each license is accessible only to accounts assigned to the license, so the person that wants access to a license data, needs a corresponding login and password.
 This is the basic logic behind the whole application infrastructure, it’s not possible to access other users’ data, as the access request without needed credentials will be considered unauthorized call and denied.
-Also one set of credentials (login + password) can be used for one license only.
+Also, one set of credentials (login + password) can be used for one license only.

 Legal note: Please note that the materials available at this website are for informational purposes only and not for the purpose of providing legal advice.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.